BdEINSALyon/logos-bde/README.md

 # Logos BdE INSA Lyon

 These logos are exclusive from BdE INSA Lyon.
-You can not use without direct authorization of Bureau Des Élèves de l'INSA Lyon.
+You may not use without direct authorization of Bureau Des Élèves de l'INSA Lyon.

 © 2013 - 2017 BdE INSA Lyon, All Rights Reserved